Coming from a culture of storytellers, I’d like to share a story that inspired this post.

 I was at my local supermarket

-Like many working class immigrant households, we were raised to be proud, which meant not break the rules.
+Like many working class immigrant households, we were raised to be proud, which meant not breaking the rules.
 Since many of our parents lived in fear of breaking rules in the US, the goal of behaving was instilled in us.
 Good behavior builds character.
 Character becomes more important than achievement.
 Nacho was the epitome of character.
-He was a good son of a single-family household, an Army Reverse Serviceman (another environment requiring good behavior) and a college student.
+He was a good son of a single-family household, an Army Reserve Serviceman (another environment requiring good behavior) and a college student.
 Yet my policy became a barrier.
 I did not set up an environment to encourage communication and support him to succeed.

 The next semester, Nacho registered for my course again.
 I learned he was a hard worker who also learned how to advocate for himself when he needed to.
 He never took advantage of my kindness and appreciated my personalized feedback.
 After all, I had met his Mama.
 Nacho earned an A, completed his bachelors at a Cal State, and is now a college recruiter.
 After Nacho, my journey as an online instructor was forever changed.